Four people including two politicians to face charges over Golfgate event

 Four people, including two politicians, are to face charges over alleged breaches of Covid-19 regulations during an Oireachtas Golf Society event in Galway last August.

+The two political figures are Independent TD Noel Grealish, captain of the society, and former TD and Senator Donie Cassidy, the president of the Oireachtas Golf Society.

+The others are understood to be based in Galway and helped the Oireachtas Society organise the event.

-In reply to queries Garda Headquarters, Phoenix Park, Dublin, confirmed the investigation into the event had now resulted in the DPP recommended charges be pursued against four people.
+In reply to queries Garda Headquarters, Phoenix Park, Dublin, confirmed the investigation into the event had now resulted in the DPP recommending charges be pursued against four people.

 “An Garda Síochána has received directions from the DPP in relation to the prosecution of four individuals for organising an event in contravention of health regulations at a commercial premises in Galway in August 2020,” it said.